The Five Laziest Cities in China

 1. Lijiang: Time Seems to Stand Still There

-The lazies city is Lijiang, especially on winter days when day breaks late (at 7am, it is still dark outside), which makes the locals in Lijiang Ancient Town fell it's ok to get up las ate as 10am.
+The lazies city is Lijiang, especially on winter days when day breaks late (at 7am, it is still dark outside), which makes the locals in Lijiang Ancient Town feel it's ok to get up las ate as 10am.
 People there also go to bed early — most go to sleep at 10pm.
 And so we can infer that many Lijiang people spend 12 hours a day sleeping, especially in the winter.
 Isn’t Lijiang a lazy city?

 Top attractions in Lijiang: It might be because of this kind of laziness that Lijiang can preserve and show its classical and plain elegance to everyone who stays there.
 Every attraction in Lijiang is really worth a visit, including Lijiang Ancient Town, Shuhe Ancient Town, Lugu Lake (about 280 kilometers from Lijiang, with plenty of hotels near by), Jade Dragon Snow Mountain (about one-hour drive), Baoshan Stone Village (a village built on a large mushroom-shaped rock), and Tiger Leaping Gorge (a great hiking destination).